 Cut another piece of two-by-four to fit the distance between the top of the header to the bottom of the top plate.
-Cut a 2x4 to this length and place it as a cripple stud between the top of the plate and the center of the header and the top plate.
-Nail it into place.
+Place it as a cripple stud between the top of the plate and the center of the header and then nail it into place.

-Raise the wall into place and check that it is plumb.
-Screw the bottom plate securely to the floor and nail or screw the top plate to the structure above it.
-Your framed wall and door frame are now complete and ready to be covered.
+Raise the wall you constructed into place, screw the bottom plate to the floor and then nail or screw the top plate to the wall structure.
+Your new interior wall and door frame are now complete and ready to be covered.